No activities are included in your stay. The activities mentioned in the itinerary are suggestions that will be included in your travel guide.

 Currency

 The currency used is the yen (JPY).
-On December 20, 2022, 1 Euro is equivalent to 140.40 Japanese yen.
+As of 20 December 2022, 1 Euro is equivalent to 140.40 Japanese yen.

 Climate